 I found a great and inexpensive Frey Scientific Backyard Birds of North America Poster on Amazon that we use for a quick reference inside, and this Birds, Nests, and Eggs Take Along Guide that is easy to carry along into the yard or to our local parks.
-Both are beautifully and clearly illustrated so that my 3 year old is even able to point out birds we see.
+Both are beautifully and clearly illustrated so that my 3-year-old is even able to point out birds we see.
 The book is sufficient as a study guide and “living” textbook for this unit study, including information on common birds, nests, and eggs, it also includes craft ideas and blank scrapbook pages at the back.
 Finally, we added a pair of children’s binoculars for a closer look at our feathered friends.
-Currently all three of these items add up to $30.00, add $5.00 more to your cart and it ships for free.
+Currently, all three of these items add up to $30.00, add $5.00 more to your cart and it ships for free.
 If you would like to add some printables to use in the schoolroom when you come back inside, check out this list of free Bird Unit Study Resources.